ONEcampaign/oda_reader/README.md

 Thank you for your interest in contributing to ODA Reader.
 We welcome contributions from everyone to help improve this project.

-Note that this project is not associated with, or maintained by, the OECD.
+Note that this project is not associated with, nor maintained by, the OECD.

 ### Submitting Ideas and Reporting Issues